ryanyu399/jobqueueiOS/README.md

 The application works as the MasterViewController with a TableViewController that displays the job and the status of the application (open/close) and any new job opening will be set automatically to open.

+The data of the objects are designed as a Dictionary with {"title", "open", "date"}